Through the Thrive Apprentice template settings you can customize the way your course will look like on your WordPress website.

 After you access the Template Settings you will see a couple of basic options, on the left-hand side of the screen:

-- 2. Font Family: You can modify the font type of the entire text found in the courses/lessons by clicking on the down arrow from this section and then, selecting the desired font type from the drop-down.
-Based on the font type that you have chosen, you will also have some options like (Regular and Bold) which will be displayed below the font type.
-You can modify these, the same way as the font type, using the little down arrow next to them.
+Font Family: You can modify the font type of the entire text found in the courses/lessons by clicking on the down arrow from this section and then, selecting the desired font type from the drop-down:

 As stated before, these are the basic options.
-To access a more advanced range of options, select the "Advanced Settings" button from the bottom left corner of your screen:
+To access a more advanced range of options, select the "Advanced Settings" button from the bottom side of the left sidebar, with the options:

 Once you access the Advanced Settings, you will have two sets of options: The "Course Overview" and the "Course Layout":